juarendra/ERGODASH-MOD-ENCH-OLED-QMK_VIA/README.md

 - MO(1) - Momentarily turn on layer 1
 - LCA(KC_DEL) - Sends Ctrl-Alt-Del
 - MT(MOD_RSFT, KC_ENT) - Sends Shift if held, Enter if tapped
+- MACRO(0) - for register to MACRO no 0